-Do you have enough leather project to do?
+Do you have enough leather projects to do?
 Here is the third leather project, Leather Coin Purse, I shared in Craft Passion.
 Unlike the first 2 leather pouches, this leather coin purse requires some sewing to seam up the sides.
 If you are looking for a more challenging pouch to make and to advance from the no-sew technique, this could be the one you are looking for.

 This leather coin purse is approximate 3″ x 4″, 1/2″ bigger than the no-sew leather pouch.
 It is perfect to use as a coin purse and a card pouch.
-The pouch template is the same as the leather key pouch I shared previously, I just altered the dimension of the fold, change the position of the button stud and sew up both sides.
+The pouch template is the same as the leather key pouch I shared previously, I just altered the dimension of the fold, change the position of the button stud, and sew up both sides.

 Leather Coin Purse – Free Pattern & Tutorial

 scroll ⬇️ to get the free pattern & tutorial